yebipo/shrinky/README.md

 # TODO

+* Add support for in-memory code decompression and execution, without writing to /tmp.
 * Add support for Vulkan and GLFW.
 * Add support for a separate output directory for temporary files.